 It's important to note that New York CityPASS® tickets and New York C3® tickets do not include access to the pedestal or to the crown.
 The only way to gain access to these areas is directly through Statue Cruises.
 We get a lot of questions about this, so we'll take this opportunity to explain just what you need to do if you want to visit the interior of the Statue of Liberty, including the crown and/or pedestal.

 Statue of Liberty crown tickets are available only through Statue Cruises; they must be purchased in advance either by telephone or online.
 If you arrive at a departure location and want to purchase a crown ticket, you'll be out of luck.

 To gain crown access, you must purchase a Statue Cruises Reserve Ticket with Crown Access.
 Visit cityexperiences.com or call (877) 523-9849 to purchase and reserve a departure time.

-There are only 365 crown tickets available each day, and they sell out far in advance, so we recommend getting yours as early as possible.
+Crown tickets tend to sell out far in advance, so we recommend getting yours as early as possible.
 There is a maximum of four crown reservations allowed per order.
 Also, keep in mind that children need to be at least 4 feet (1.2 meters) tall to visit the crown.